rmurillogrw/beego-dummy/dummyV1/README.md

 Install go

 Install Beego and Bee toolkit

 From: https://github.com/beego

-And run bee run to start the app
+And execute "bee run" to start the app